jeff-adkisson/swe-3313-fall-2025/project/README.md

    When you start your application, what is *already* in the system?
 [We call this "seed data"](https://en.wikipedia.org/wiki/Database_seeding).
 Typically that includes at least one administrator account, your inventory items and photos, etc. This is *not* the same as example data.
 This is actual data your application requires to simply start the first time and will be present in your implementation.
    *Create a table describing your seed data for each entity that will contain data when the application starts.*
    ![image-20231107090505665](README.assets/image-20231107090505665.png)

-- **Data Storage Plan**<br/>
-   How will your application store data?
-Your choices are CSV (not recommended!), JSON, and SQL.
-Describe the libraries and technologies you will use to store data.
-For example, if you are using C#, you might use Dapper or Entity Framework for data access to write to an embedded SQLite database.
-If you are using Java, you might use a JDBC driver to access your SQLite database.
-Write this as a series of steps or bullet points.
-Avoid large long dull paragraphs.
-   *Remember that the data you change/add **must remain available the next time you start the application** - this is a class project, but it needs to operate like a real application - starting fresh every time you launch the application is not realistic.
-Therefore, you must have persistent data storage - not just memory storage.
-As always, write using bullets, lists, and tables... avoid huge paragraphs.*

 - [**Coding Style Guide**](https://www.cs.cornell.edu/courses/JavaAndDS/JavaStyle.html)<br/>
    *Here you will link to your language's coding style guide, plus add any coding style instructions you expect all developers to follow.
 A common feature of a coding style guide is source control management, such as use of git and perhaps a branch management strategy such as [GitFlow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow#:~:text=What%20is%20Gitflow%3F,lived%20branches%20and%20larger%20commits.)
 The ultimate goal is that all code follows a consistent style and appears to have been written by one person.
 Think about what will help future developers will need to understand your system, including commenting guidelines, naming conventions, filename conventions, etc. As always, write using bullets, lists, and tables... avoid huge paragraphs.
 Here are some good examples:*